openfaas/openfaas.github.io/_posts/2020-09-16-openfaas-oidc-okta.md

 We will have two URLs for OpenFaaS:

-* `gw.oauth.openfaas.pro` - the OpenFaaS gateway
+* `gw.oauth.example.com` - the OpenFaaS gateway
-* `auth.oauth.openfaas.pro` - the OpenFaaS OIDC connector
+* `auth.oauth.example.com` - the OpenFaaS OIDC connector

-You will note that we are using the second domain here: `auth.oauth.openfaas.pro`
+You will note that we are using the second domain here: `auth.oauth.example.com`

 A valid redirect domain of `http://127.0.0.1:31111/oauth/callback` is also required if you plan to use the `faas-cli` to authenticate to OpenFaaS.